diggsweden/dgc-java/README.md

 The code is structured into the following parts:

-- API - Java POJO:s generated from the [hcert-schema](https://github.com/ehn-digital-green-development/hcert-schema).
+- API - Java POJO:s generated from the [schema](https://github.com/ehn-digital-green-development/hcert-schema).

-- CBOR, CWT/COSE - Support for representing the HCERT in CBOR and to sign/validate it.
+- CBOR, CWT/COSE - Support for representing the DGC in CBOR and to sign/validate it.

 - Compresssion/decompression